Knowledge base

 - Microsoft Windows Server 2022 Datacenter

-Be sure to always use the image ID rather than its name when deploying.
+Be sure to always prioritize the ID of the image over its name during deployment.

 ---|---|